robconaty/drfrancesca/_posts/2020-05-25-Try mirror therapy.markdown

 <p class="blogdate">25 May 2020</p>

-<p class="blogcopy">Mirror therapy (MIMT) is a new form of therapy which can help you to look at yourself in a compassionate, benevolent and non-critical way.</p>
+<p class="blogcopy">Mirror Therapy (MIMT) is a new form of therapy which can help you to look at yourself in a compassionate, benevolent and non-critical way.</p>

 <p class="blogcopy">Mirrors are very interesting objects.
 They are often associated with vanity and are often avoided in everyday life while in therapy they are can be used to discover the self!</p>